-Casey D’Annolfo Tufts Head Coach/Clinic Director
+Casey D’Annolfo, Tufts Lacrosse Head Coach/Camp Director

-In his first year with the team last spring, D'Annolfo guided the Jumbos to a school-record 11 straight wins to open the 2017 season.
+In his first year with the team in 2017, Coach D'Annolfo guided the Jumbos to a school-record 11 straight wins to open the season.
 The program earned its 10th NCAA berth overall and ninth in a row, advancing to the "Sweet 16."
-Tufts' seven New England Intercollegiate Lacrosse Association all-stars were the most in the region last year.
-Jumbos Ben Connelly and Danny Murphy were selected as United States Intercollegiate Lacrosse Association (USILA) All-Americans and Tyler Olney won College Sports Information Directors of America Academic All-America honors.
+Tufts' seven New England Intercollegiate Lacrosse Association all-stars were the most in the region that year.
+Jumbos Ben Connelly and Danny Murphy were selected as USILA All-Americans and Tyler Olney won College Sports Information Directors of America Academic All-America honors.

 D'Annolfo, who replaced Mike Daly as the Jumbos' head coach, revitalized the men's lacrosse program at the Taft School during nine seasons as head coach.
 When he was hired at Taft in 2007, the Rhinos were at the bottom of the Founders League.
 Playing in one of the most competitive lacrosse conferences in the nation - including teams such as Deerfield, Salisbury, Hotchkiss, Westminster and Choate - Taft won the Founders League championship under D'Annolfo's guidance in 2016.
 He also established Taft as a nationally-ranked program.
 The Rhinos were #802 in the USA Today national high school poll for 2007, but by 2014 he had the team ranked in top 20.
 Taft was #18 in USA Today's rankings for the spring 2016.
 The 2016 team also broke the school record for goals in a season (287).